byteEmperor/mojo-math-lab/README.md

 # mojo-math-lab
 Project starting for getting accustomed to mojo.

+Requirements: